TheKrakenIO/Operation-KrakenIO-Unveiling-USPS-Scam-Tactics/README.md

 Operation KrakenIO is committed to continuously updating this repository with the latest scam tactics and prevention methods.
 Community contributions in reporting new scam variants and sharing experiences are crucial.

-## How to Contribute

-// Your contribution guidelines here

 ## License